Noise Texture Generator

 Frontend Developers

-Drop SVG into CSS.
-Small, scalable, no image hosting.
+Drop an SVG noise texture into CSS.
+It is small, scalable, and requires no image hosting.

 Minimalist Sites

-Subtle noise adds depth without distracting from content.
+A subtle noise texture adds depth without distracting from your content.

 Lightweight